Christopher L Green

 Chris Green (Black/Lenni-Lenape) is an interdisciplinary scholar and writer born and raised in West Philadelphia.
 Currently, he is a PhD candidate in History with graduate minors in American Indian Studies and Queer Studies.
 Prior to moving to Illinois, Chris received his B.A. in Psychology and Gender and Sexuality Studies from Swarthmore College.

 In addition to his scholarly pursuits, Chris wants to discover new ways of articulating and displaying history.
-He is particularly interested in findings points of connection between theatre, dance, sound design, and history in order to present historical evidence in more immersive ways for general audiences.
+He is particularly interested in findings points of connection between theatre, dance, mixed media, and history in order to present historical evidence in more immersive ways for general audiences.

 - 20th Century Urban Indigeneity